 I don’t write too many personal posts.
 However, every now and then something crazy happens and it warrants a post about my experience.
-Yes, the title is dramatic.
-But this was dramatic, and I honestly did think I was going to die in a dorm room in Lake Atitlan, Guatemala.
+Yes, the title is dramatic but I got a scorpion sting in Guatemala, it was dramatic!
+I honestly did think I was going to die in a dorm room in Lake Atitlan, Guatemala.

 I decided to take a little break and visit Lake Atitlan from my temporary home in Antigua.
 It’s only a few hours on the bus and you get views like this.

 Needing a mini break and I also wanted to get some treatment after a car accident in the UK a few weeks before had left me a quite a bit of back and neck pain.

 After having a wonderful weekend I went to bed in my wooden hut on the lake feeling blissed out…until at about 1 am I woke up with excruciating pain in my neck/ shoulder area.
 I rolled slightly and felt this burning pain again.
 I then went to touch the spot that hurt in a bit of a blind/ still half asleep panic to then experience this pain in my wrist.